- 1½ kg potato, cut into small chunks

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

-- 2 garlic clove (don't worry about peeling)
+- 2 garlic cloves (don't worry about peeling)

 - zest 1 lemon